William Bell (singer): Career

 Bell was born in Memphis, Tennessee.
 He took the last name "Bell" as a stage name in honor of his grandmother, whose first name was Belle.

 Bell sang in church as a child and considered himself a student of The Soul Stirrers, the popular gospel group led by Sam Cooke.
 At age ten, he began songwriting with the original composition "Alone on a Rainy Night".
 At the age of 14, Bell won a talent contest and began making a name for himself singing in Memphis-area clubs.

 He made his first leap into the music scene backing Rufus Thomas.
 In 1957, Bell recorded his first sides as a member of the Del Rios, a teenage vocal group that caught the eye of Stax Records.

 Bell was an early signing on Stax Records initially as a songwriter.
 Other notable Stax Records artists include Otis Redding, Sam and Dave, Isaac Hayes, and The Staple Singers.

 Bell was the first male solo act to be signed to Stax Records and he was able to release several singles before joining the military.
 He continued to record singles while on break from deployment, including the song "Marching Off to War".
 It was only after Bell finished his stint in the military that he was finally able to release his debut album, 1967's The Soul of a Bell, on Stax Records.
 Bell's top 20 single "Everybody Loves a Winner" was on this album.

 Bell was a close friend of fellow Stax recording artist Otis Redding.
 Bell was supposed to be on the same tragic 1967 flight that led to Redding's death.
-"It started snowing so bad in Chicago, the promoter up there canceled my show," recalls Bell.
+"It started snowing so bad in Chicago, the promoter up there canceled my show", recalled Bell.
 The tragedy led to a collaboration between Bell and Booker T. Jones (of Booker T. & the M.G.'s) who Bell knew from high school and church.
 Bell and Jones released "A Tribute to a King" in honor of Redding and it quickly became a hit.